o2r-project/o2r-meta/schema/docs/o2r-schema.md

  - ```value``` (mandatory, 1)
  - ```value_max``` (mandatory, 1)
  - ```value_min``` (mandatory, 1)
- - ```is_checked``` (mandatory, 1)
  - ```parameter_type``` (mandatory, 1)
  - ```reference_point``` (mandatory, 1)

 ## 3. Rationales

-- Author
+- author
 > A block for each creator of the asset.

-- ⌞ Author/AuthorAffiliation
+- ⌞ author/authorAffiliation
 > The institution, organization or other group that the creator of the asset is associated with.

-- ⌞ Author/AuthorId
+- ⌞ author/authorId
 > A universally unique character string that is associated with the author, e.g."http://orcid.org/0000-0002-1825-0097".

-- ⌞ Author/AuthorName
+- ⌞ author/authorName
 > The name of the human individual, institution, organization, machine or other entity that acts as creator of the asset.

-- DateCreated
+- dateCreated
 > The date that a published version of the asset was created by the author.

-- Dependency
+- depends
 > A block for each entity that the software is dependent on for execution.

-- ⌞ Dependency/operatingSystem
+- ⌞ depends/operatingSystem
 > The operating system for the software to run under.

-- ⌞ Dependency/packageId
+- ⌞ depends/packageId
 > An identification string for the dependency entity that is unique in the corresponding package system.

-- ⌞ Dependency/packageSystem
+- ⌞ depends/packageSystem
 > The package manager system that makes the dependency entity available.

-- ⌞ Dependency/version
+- ⌞ depends/version
 > The computer software and hardware required to run the software.

-- Description
+- description
 > A text representation conveying the purpose and scope of the asset.

-- ErcIdentifier
+- ercIdentifier
 > A universally unique character string associated with the asset as _executable research compendium_.

-- GeneratedBy
+- generatedBy
 > The entity, person or tool, that created the software.

-- InteractionMethod
+- interactionMethod
 > The specified method(s) that can be used to interact with the software (e.g. command-line vs. GUI vs. Excel..., entry points).

-- Keywords
+- keywords
 > Keywords (tags) associated with the asset.

-- ObjectType
+- objectType
 > The category of the resource that is associated with the software.
 TO DO: controlled list, such as software, paper, data, image...

-- PaperLanguage
+- paperLanguage
 > A list of the specific counties or regions that the software has been adapted to, e.g. “en-GB,en-US,zh-CN,zh-TW” (if using the ISO 639-1 standard codes).

-- RecordDateCreated
+- recordDateCreated
 > The date that this metadata record describing the asset was created.

-- SoftwarePaperCitation
+- softwarePaperCitation
 > A text string that can be used to authoritatively cite a research paper, conference proceedings or other scholarly work that describes the design, development, usage, significance or other aspect of the software.

-- Title
+- title
 > The distinguishing name associated with the asset.

-- Version
+- version
 > A unique string indicating a specific state of the software, i.e. an initial public release, an update or bug fix release, etc. No version format or schema is enforced for this value.